- Plan for health care costs.

 1. Plan for health care costs

-According to Fidelity's annual retiree health care costs estimate, the average 65-year-old couple retiring in 2017 will need an estimated $275,000 to cover health care costs during their retirement, and that is just using average life expectancy data.1 Many people will live longer and have higher costs.
+According to Fidelity's annual retiree health care costs estimate, the average 65-year-old couple retiring in 2019 will need an estimated $285,000 to cover health care costs during their retirement, and that is just using average life expectancy data.1 Many people will live longer and have higher costs.
 And that cost doesn't include long-term care (LTC) expenses.
+Having a dedicated pool of monies for long-term care expenses may be an important consideration to cover long-term care expenses, ultimately protecting your retirement income.

-According to the US Department of Health and Human Services, about 70% of those aged 65 and older will require some type of LTC services—either at home, in adult day care, in an assisted living facility, or in a traditional nursing home.
-According to the Genworth 2017 Cost of Care Survey, the average private-pay cost of a semiprivate room in a nursing home is about $85,776 per year, assisted living facilities average $45,000 per year, and home health care services are $132 a day.
+As reported by the US Department of Health and Human Services, about 70% of those aged 65 and older will require some type of LTC services—either at home, in adult day care, in an assisted living facility, or in a traditional nursing home.2 According to the Genworth 2018 Cost of Care Survey, the average cost of a semiprivate room in a nursing home3 is about $89,297 per year, assisted living facilities4 average $48,000 per year, and home health care homemaker services5 are $48,048 a year.

 If you are still working and your employer offers a health savings account (HSA), you may want to take advantage of it.
-An HSA offers a triple tax advantage: You can save pretax dollars, which can grow and be withdrawn state and federal tax free if used for qualified medical expenses—currently or in retirement.
+An HSA offers a triple tax advantage:6 You can save pretax dollars, which can grow and be withdrawn state and federal tax-free if used for qualified medical expenses—currently or in retirement.

 2. Expect to live longer